alphagov/govuk-design-system/src/community/roadmap/index.md

 - implement our [proposal](https://github.com/alphagov/govuk-frontend/discussions/2607) for reducing browser support
 - investigate where technical documentation belongs on the website
+- start working on the next component or pattern

 ## Future plans